gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Primary indicates that this DNSProvider is used for shoot related domains.</p>
+<p>Primary indicates that this DNSProvider is used for shoot related domains.
+Deprecated: This field is deprecated and will be removed in a future release.
+Please use the DNS extension provider config (e.g. shoot-dns-service) for additional and non-primary providers.</p>
 </td>
 </tr>
 <tr>